LuigiD5555/aur_scanner/README.md

 - **Input = AUR package name**

-  Clones `https://aur.archlinux.org/<pkg>.git`, runs checks and, if everything passes, installs with:
+  Fetches `PKGBUILD` from AUR snapshot/plain (no clone), runs checks and, if everything passes, installs with:

   ```bash
   yay -S --noconfirm <pkg>